-Legal custody is a parent's legal right and responsibility to make decisions for a minor child.
-It refers to decision making rights regarding the health, education and welfare of your child.
-In the majority of cases both parents retain legal custody unless there is a compelling reason.
-Even if a parent is not awarded physical custody, many times he or she will retain legal custody.
-This type of custody also comes in different forms as sole, primary, or joint custody.
+Legal custody is a parent’s decision-making authority on behalf of a minor child, particularly on important matters like health care, education and religious indoctrination.
+In the majority of cases, both parents retain legal custody (unless there is a compelling reason to do otherwise).
+Even if a parent is not awarded physical custody, they can still retain legal custody.
+This type of custody also comes in different forms as sole, primary or joint custody.

 Physical custody specifically refers to the amount of time each parent gets to spend with a child.
 More directly, it is where the child spends their time, which parent gets that time and what the specifics entail for that time.
 The decision of where the children live or spend the majority of their time necessarily limits the other parent’s time with the children.
 The parent who retains custody can receive child support.
 This is true even in joint custody.
 This type of custody may be sole, primary or joint custody.